zulu-alpha/zam_shownames/readme.txt

 [SPOILER]
 V3.5.0 - 28-01-2018
  - Replaced .hpp settings file with CBA addon settings.
+ - Changed category name of keys in CBA settings and change default key to T

 V3.4.5 - 8-12-2016:
 - Fixed compatibility with A3 1.66 by removing empty var in for loop.